treywood/ember-cli-rxjs/README.md

 ## Utilities

+## General methods

 `this.observable.property(propertyName)`: Observe the value of a given property and emit new values as the property value changes.

 `this.observable.properties(prop1, prop2, ...)`: Observe multiple property values and emit a hash of the current value of these properties (a la `getProperties`) whenever any of them changes.

 `this.observable.action(actionName)`: Observe an action, and emit a message whenever the action is invoked.
 If you define an action handler in the `actions` hash, and observe that action with this method, the handler will be invoked before the Observable emits its message.
 Actions observed this way will not bubble by default.
 If you need the action to bubble, return `true` from the actions hash handler.

+### Route methods

+`this.subscribeController(controller)`: If the Route's model is an Observable, subscribe `controller` to that observable, updating it's model with emitted values.
+This is called during `setupController`.

+`this.unsubscribeController(controller)`: Unsubscribe the model subscription for the given controller.
+You might call this method during `resetController` when the Route is exiting, for instance.